 I have quite a large, thick pin, and I’m going to put a hole through the center of the calyx.
 Refer to Video at 02:42

 It needs to be quite a decent-sized hole because I’ve got to thread a wire through it when it’s dry.
 Refer to Video at 03:00

 Now I’m putting the calyx into a former, so it dries in the correct shape, and I’m using a tray that’s used for keeping eggs in the refrigerator.

-I’m always on the lookout for containers in which to dry my flowers, and this suits my purpose.
+I’m always on the lookout for containers to dry my flowers, and this ideally suits my purpose.
 However, because I want a reasonably shallow curve, I’m putting some foil in the bottom of the cup, but if I wanted a more curved calyx, I’d let it go to the bottom.
 Refer to Video at 03:32

 The calyx needs to dry overnight so that it’s really hard.